-It also includes suggestions for enhancing the .NET applications you build in PowerBuilder, information about debugging .NET targets, and troubleshooting tips.
+A chapter on best practices provides suggestions for enhancing the .NET applications and components you build in PowerBuilder.

-CHAPTER 13 Referencing .NET Classes in PowerScript
+CHAPTER 14 Referencing .NET Classes in PowerScript

 This chapter describes the special syntax you can use to add processing code for PowerBuilder .NET projects.